- Gartner produced a database magic quadrant that places all manner of entities in strange comparisons.

 - Gartner does not like non-RDBMS entries.

 - Gartner does not like open source.
-Open source databases are becoming increasingly popular, but Gartner’s does not seem to notice.
+Open-source databases are becoming increasingly popular, but Gartner does not seem to notice.
 No money

-In one were to simply analyze this MQ without understanding how Gartner works, the impression is that the overall MQ is completely insane.
+In one were to analyze this MQ without understanding how Gartner works, the impression is that the overall MQ is entirely insane.
 But looked at from another way, it makes perfect sense.
 Gartner receives around 1/3 of their income from vendors.
 Some of the most commonly used databases are now open source.
-However, an open source project cannot pay Gartner anything.
-This is why Gartner cannot follow where databases are going, the growth is in non-RDBMS and open source.
-Therefore instead of rating PostgreSQL (that can’t pay) Gartner rates EBS (which can pay).
-The same applies for the Hadoop entries.
-Hadoop is managed as an open source project.
-Therefore, Gartner will not rate Hadoop as a database or grouping of database components, but instead rate companies that charge money on top of Hadoop like Cloudera, MapR Technologies and Pivotal.
-To Gartner even entities that are purely consulting companies like Huawei, Transwarp and HPE (Vertica) warrant inclusion over highly popular databases Redis or Elasticsearch, because the former entities are multinationals who can pay, while the later entities are open source projects — but actual databases.
+However, an open-source project cannot pay Gartner anything.
+This is why Gartner cannot follow where databases are going.
+The growth is in non-RDBMS and open source.
+Therefore instead of rating PostgreSQL (that can’t pay), Gartner rates EBS (which can pay).
+The same applies to the Hadoop entries.
+Hadoop is managed as an open-source project.
+Therefore, Gartner will not rate Hadoop as a database or grouping of database components, but instead evaluate companies that charge money on top of Hadoop like Cloudera, MapR Technologies, and Pivotal.
+To Gartner, even entities that are purely consulting companies like Huawei, Transwarp, and HPE (Vertica) warrant inclusion over highly popular databases Redis or Elasticsearch, because the former entities are multinationals who can pay.
+In contrast, the later entities are open source projects — but actual databases.

 Gartner’s ODMS Magic Quadrant

 Gartner has another database-oriented MQ called the ODMS MQ.
 This uses the term operational data management system.
 Reviewing the 2015 version versus the 2017 version of this MQ is instructive.